4A1 Understand the equal and opposite currents

 In the electrical theory section we have given you an insight into resistance and associated calculation.
 There is another type of resistance called impedance when associated with AC circuits.
 The term impedance comes from the word impede meaning to resist and is used with the AC circuit to differentiate from the resistance used in a DC circuit.

-Reactance more info from this link
+Reactance - more info from

 The aim of this section of the syllabus is to ensure that you are aware that different feeders exist and that using the correct one matters.